 The Munchkins

 Two years after the Zimmermans’ trip, Dorothy’s House landed on the Coronado Museum grounds.
-It became the first Wizard of Oz museum in Kansas.
-Along with the house, visitors may stroll through the Land of Oz, a 5,000-square-foot animated tour through the movie’s universe.
+The museum turned it into a replica of Dorothy’s house in the movie, and it became the first Wizard of Oz museum in Kansas.
+Then-Governor John Carlin designated the house as “the Official Home of Dorothy Gale.”
+Along with

-Dorothys dressed in blue gingham dresses and red slippers help visitors avoid the Wicked Witch.
-The Munchkins, Tin Man, Scarecrow, and the Cowardly Lion are companions on tour.
-Museum memorabilia include the movie’s model house that flew through the air.
+Local girls portray Dorothy while wearing blue gingham dresses and red slippers.
+They help visitors avoid the Wicked Witch.
+The Munchkins, Tin Man, Scarecrow, and the Cowardly Lion are guests’ companions on the tour.

-Liberal’s Yellow Brick Road includes bricks with famous names like Senate Majority Leader Bob Dole, President and First Lady Ronald and Nancy Reagan, and Liza Minnelli, Judy Garland’s daughter.
+Liberal’s Yellow Brick Road includes bricks with famous names like Senate Majority Leader Bob Dole, President and First Lady Ronald and Nancy Reagan, and Liza Minnelli, Judy Garland’s daughter

 “Follow the Yellow Brick Road!”